Mr-Bossman/nginxcraft-nginx-module/README.md

 Name
 ====

-**nginxcraft-nginx-module** - Nginx module to Proxy Minecraft servers
+**nginxcraft-nginx-module** - Nginx module to reverse proxy Minecraft servers on layer 7

 *This module is not distributed with the Nginx source.* See [the installation instructions](#installation).